rugbyprof/5443-Spatial-DB/Assignments/P04.2/README.md

 You can use anything I gave you, plus you may ask for my help at anytime.
 But it must be soon, we are in a hurry.

+## Important Note

+You also need to create a bounding box around each of your ships and store in in your database as a rectangle shaped geometry.

 ## Deliverables

 - Create a folder called `P04.2` in your assignments folder.
 - Place a copy of your db schema in this folder.
 - Separate files for separate table with their data, if data is short enough to fit on a page, other wise just the first N rows (enough for 1 page).
 - Example queries and their outputs, implemented based on the 5 examples in the discussion above, as executed on your created DB.
 This is a large part of this assignment.